Immunizations for 2002

 September 2001 Update

-All kids get sick, but young children in day care are at increased risk
+All kids get sick, but young children in day care are at increased risk for infection.

 The National Institute of Child Health and Human Development recently examined rates of ear infections, gastrointestinal tract illnesses, and upper respiratory tract infections in children participating in the Institute's Study of Early Child Care.
 The study is following 1200 children from birth to age three in ten locations across the county.
 The researchers found the rates for each illness were higher for children in day care than for those reared exclusively at home during the first two years of life.
 But this difference disappeared by the time they were three years old.